top of page

 Michelin and their coveted stars have had an erratic love affair with fine dining in Leeds.

-Until chef Michael O'Hare and his fine-dining restaurant - 'The Man Behind The Curtain'.
+That is, until Chef Michael O'Hare and his fine-dining restaurant - 'The Man Behind The Curtain'.
 At the time, recognised for his unorthodox chef's shag but equally known for his win with his 'Emancipated' cod, ink and chips presentation on the Great British Menu 2015.
+This his signature dish among a menu of other exciting dishes earned The Man Behind The Curtain, multiple awards.

-Its location is on the lower ground floor of Flannels and opposite the vibrant Leeds Victoria Gate shopping mall - reservations may be difficult to get.
+Its location is on the lower ground floor of Flannels and opposite the vibrant Leeds Victoria Gate shopping mall - reservations may be difficult to come by.

-But once secured, descend the low lit stairs and go Behind the Curtain (literally).
-It was mirrored columns and bared walls, except for an artistic display of skateboards more reminiscent of a skateboard shop—a monochromatic palette of black, white and marble.
+But once secured, descend the low-lit stairs and go Behind the Curtain (literally).
+Its mirrored columns and bared walls behind there.
+And, except for an artistic display of skateboards more reminiscent of a skateboard shop—a monochromatic black, white and marble palette.

 The fur-covered off-white seats at reception begged for a caress while we swigged on Krug champagne accompanied by caviar in sour cream and chive with truffle crisps.
-All of which happens before moving onto the dining area.
+All of which happened before we moved to our reserved table.

 Except for two tables seating more than two guests, it was a solid showing of couples on the night.
 The no window, lower ground floor setting, and low lights make it an idyllic venue for a couple's night out.
 And where the food becomes what the Mona Lisa is to the Louvre - the key attraction.

-Ten or the fourteen-course culinary escapade, that's the only decision needed.
-Oh, and with or without wine pairing.
+Ten or the fourteen-course culinary escapade?
+That's the only decision needed.
+Oh, and is it with or without wine pairing?

-Char Sui octopus presented as a hot dog on a red love heart, tuna nigiri on a lightning flash and wagyu sirloin beef held in the palm of a skeletal hand were the first of three dishes presented.
+Char Sui octopus presented as a hot dog on a red love heart, tuna nigiri on a lightning flash server, and wagyu sirloin beef held in a skeletal hand were the first of three dishes presented.

-A question of 'Which should be eaten first?'
-Knowingly the plates are placed in such a way, you are compelled to eat from the love heart first, then tuna and then beef.
-Whilst all clever in their conceptions and beef, it remained the stand out of the trio.
+The question is, which should we eat first?
+But the plates are placed in a way that fixates your eyes and draws on your stomach.
+And so we ate the love heart to the tuna and then beef.
+All clever in their conceptions though the beef stood out of the trio.
 An intricate creation that undeniably kept the wagyu beef true to the palate.

-The dining experience developed at a beautiful pace, unfolding a story, an art piece.
-One where the kitchen directs and the dishes are definitely the showpieces.
-Never knowing what is next until each plate is delivered to your table and the waiters detail the dish.
-At times, the waiters themselves become a part of the show, synchronised in their strides, their delivery of the dishes, and even the cutlery to the tables.
+This culinary experience developed beautifully, unfolding a story, an art piece.
+One where the kitchen directs and the dishes the ultimate showpieces.
+Only knowing what is next once each plate is delivered to your table and the waiters detail the dish.
+At times, the waiters become part of the show, synchronised in their strides and delivery of the plates and the cutlery to the tables.

 Going into a fourteen-course taste menu at a fine dining restaurant, it was nearly unthinkable that one of the taste plates would be ackee, saltfish, and 'johnny bake'.
 But there it was, where all but my sense of sight recognised it—a dish eaten on many a Sunday morning in many a Caribbean home.
 Beautifully executed with attention to keeping the essentials true to themselves.